Published May 18, 2026 | 9:10 AM ⚊ Updated May 18, 2026 | 1:07 PM

 Satheesan met Governor Rajendra Vishwanath Arlekar on Sunday and submitted the final Cabinet list.

-He said the entire ministry would take the oath together for the first time in nearly six decades.
+He had said the entire ministry would take the oath together for the first time in nearly six decades.

 Senior leaders Ramesh Chennithala (Haripad, Alappuzha) and K Muraleedharan (Vattiyoorkavu, Thiruvananthapuram) are returning to the Cabinet, while several younger faces have entered the front ranks of the government.